Webinar

 The USPS does keep a database of valid addresses called the United States Address Management System (AMS).
 A valid address might not be in the AMS on rare occasions, such as newly developed buildings.
 This can prevent you from buying shipping labels for that address.
 Go to the USPS Postal Pro website to add an address to the AMS.
 Use the site to locate a nearby Address Management System Office and contact them to add the address.

-How do I Change My Address with the USPS?
+How do I change my address with the USPS?

 USPS official change of address